West Lothian Council 2022

 Broxburn, Uphall and Winchburgh By-Election: Context

 Labour councillor Ann Davidson sadly passed in early September, having only been elected for the first time in May.
-The by-election is due to be held on the 1st of December.

 Read the BBS pre-election preview here.